 The Gaelic Point was a small web application I developed for viewing Gaelic football data.
 The idea for the application, while important, was not the primary reason for taking on a new side project.
 The goal was to go through the process of bootstrapping a web application from start to finish.

 This blog will share that journey and process, along with my thinking at the various stages throughout the development life cycle.

 The first step is to choose an idea.
 One major requirement I have for settling on an idea is that it is engaging to me.
 Once I have chosen an idea, I go through the visualization process of imagining what the functionality and design of the application will be.
 I then sketch some rough wireframes as a guide.

 The second stage is to choose a tech stack.
 CRUD and ACID functionality was core to the project.
 These were the primary reasons for choosing Django and Postgres.
 I wanted to experiment with a new UI framework, which is why I selected Vue.JS.

-Once the tech stack is decided on I move onto the database design.
-I start by listing all the entities related to the project, along with the related attributes and finally mapping their relationships.
+I then started the database design.
+I listed all the entities related to the project, defining attributes and types, and finally mapping the relationships.